 Plug plants are a little more delicate, requiring potting up and growing on in frost-free conditions during spring.
 They can be hardened-off and planted out in May once they’re well grown.

-If you have greenhouse space or a bright windowsill then bedding Dahlias are easily grown from seed.
-Growing Dahlias from seed is by far the most cost effective choice if you require large numbers of plants.
-Sow them from February to April in free draining seed compost, maintaining a steady temperature of 18-20C.
-Transplant seedlings into individual cells or small pots once they are large enough to handle and have a well-established root system.
-Grow them on in warm conditions, repotting when necessary until they are large enough to be hardened off and transplanted outdoors in late spring and early summer.
+If you have greenhouse space or a bright windowsill then bedding dahlias are easily grown from seed.
+This is a cost-effective choice if you require large numbers of plants.
+Sow them from February to April in free-draining seed compost, maintaining a steady temperature of 18-20C.
+When they’re large enough to handle and have a well-established root system, transplant the seedlings into individual cells or small pots.
+Grow them on in warm conditions, repotting when necessary, until they’re large enough to be hardened-off and transplanted outdoors in late spring or early summer.

 Taller varieties will almost certainly need staking with sturdy canes or narrow wooden posts to support their stems.
 It's a good idea to insert stakes into the planting hole before positioning the plant.
 This will avoid damaging the root system later on.
 Settle the soil after planting by giving it a good soaking with water.

 At this stage, it's a good idea to put some slug protection in place.
-Use copper tape to protect container grown plants.
+Use copper tape to protect container-grown plants.
 Dahlias planted directly into the soil can be protected using slug traps, pellets, or physical barriers with rough surfaces such as a mulch of bark chips, crushed eggshells or sharp grit.

 Here are a few tips to help you grow bushy plants with lots of healthy flowers: